Leather NATO G10 and RAF StrapsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The ordering buttons below have options for the most popular colours, but if you want a strap in a colour not listed, then please send me an email.
 I can supply dark green, red, yellow, blue, white etc. as well as metallics - probably not usual for a G10, but then what do I know - you're the customer!
 I have supplied a NATO G10 in white and it looked rather nice.
 Yellow would make a striking combination with black watch.

-Cognac / Chestnut We have now run out of cognac leather and can't get any more (see leather if you want to read more about my constant struggles to find suitable leather) so any straps order to be made from now on will be in a new version of chestnut.
+Cognac / Chestnut Some of the pictures on this web site show an old colour cognac leather that I can't get any more (see leather if you want to read more about my constant struggles to find suitable leather) the nearest is the new version of chestnut.
 Some of you may remember the old chestnut that preceded the cognac; this version is a little lighter and "brighter" than the old chestnut and the cognac.
-I have put a picture of the chestnut on the pictures page.
+I have put a picture of the current chestnut on the pictures page.

-One feature that I get asked about is contrast stitching, which can be done.
-Contrast stitching works quite well, although bear in mind that the stitches on my straps are small machine made stitches.
-See below for why I can't supply straps with big stitches
+Contrast stitching works quite well, although please bear in mind that the stitches on my straps are small machine made stitches and therefore that some coloured threads do not stand out particularly clearly.
+See the section below for why I can't supply straps with big stitches.

 Back to the top of the page.